decentralized-identity/presentation-exchange/spec/spec.md

     array, any submission of data in relation to the candidate input is fulfilled by the subject of the attributes so identified by the strings in the `field_id` array.
+  7. If the `constraints` property of the [[ref:Input Descriptor]] is present, and it contains a `same_subject` property, ensure that for each object in the array, all of the attributes so identified by the strings in the `field_id` array are about the same subject.

 ::: note
 The above evaluation process assumes the User Agent will test each candidate